Vortex structure in a $d$-wave superconductor obtained by a confinement transition from the pseudogap metal: Discussion

 Our main results appear in Figs.~\ref{fig_trivial}(d), \ref{fig_final}, and \ref{fig_exp}(b), along with experimental data in Fig.~\ref{fig_exp}(a).
 We considered a Higgs potential for $B$ so that the bulk homogeneous ground state is a $d$-wave superconductor.
 Nevertheless, as shown in Fig.~\ref{fig_trivial}(d), charge order emerges in the vortex core: this is a natural consequence of the associated suppression of superconductivity in the core, and the ability of the Higgs fields to rotate into the charge order direction (a complementary approach to this physics is provided by dual theories of quantum fluctuations of the vortices \cite{BBBSS05,BBS06,BS07}).
 Figs.~\ref{fig_final}(a) and \ref{fig_exp}(b) show the absence of the Wang-Macdonald zero-bias peak, and the associated appearance of peaks at non-zero bias in the vortex core.
 Finally, and most remarkably, these peaks have spatial modulations which are out-of-phase between positive and negative bias, as seen in Figs.~\ref{fig_final}(b) and \ref{fig_exp}(b).
 This is due to the Dirac structure of the quasiparticles in the $d$-wave superconductor, and matches the observations of Matsuba {\it et al.\/} \cite{Nishida.Matsuba.2007}, which we show in Fig.~\ref{fig_exp}(a).

 Looking ahead, it is clearly important to extend this work to spatial modulations with longer periods, and understand the connection to models used for quantum oscillations \cite{BCS}.
 As we have noted earlier, the spatial modulations of the Higgs fields appear both in $\Delta_{\vi\vj}$ and $\rho_\vi$ (see Eq.~(\ref{eq:order_lattice})), and this can help understand the relative roles of charge and pair density wave order.
+The direct connection between the structure of the pseudogap metal and the vortex is a distinguishing feature of our theory, when compared to various competing order computations (whose normal state is a large Fermi surface Fermi liquid): this can be exploited to make a more quantitative connection between observations in the pseudogap and the vortex state.
 Finally, a significant experimental and theoretical challenge is to understand the evolution of the vortex structure from low to high doping, as one proceeds from the parent pseudogap metal to the parent Fermi liquid \cite{Ancilla20,Ancilla20b}.

+We also recall recent predictions of the spin liquid model of the pseudogap metal for other experimental probes.
+Ref.~\cite{Christos24} pointed out that the $d$-wave superconductor in the electron-doped cuprates should have nodal quasiparticles even though the normal state can be gapped along the Brillouin zone diagonals, and obtained a non-monotonic angular dispersion of the quasiparticles.
+Ref.~\cite{BCS} noted implications for RIXS experiments, which can detect spinons described by the critical $\mathbb{CP}^1$ theory.